- Radiation Therapy Principles

-Radiation to the chest and abdomen (belly) may cause swelling and inflammation in the esophagus (swallowing tube), stomach, or intestine (bowels).
+Radiation to the chest and abdomen (belly) may cause swelling and inflammation in the esophagus (the tube connecting the throat to the stomach), stomach, or intestine (bowels).
 This can cause pain, nausea, vomiting, or diarrhea.
 Antacids, sometimes combined with a numbing medicine such as lidocaine, may help relieve pain from an inflamed esophagus.
 Nausea and vomiting can also be treated with medicines.
-If it’s severe, some patients may need intravenous (IV) fluids to avoid or treat dehydration.
+If it’s severe, some patients may need intravenous (IV) fluids to avoid or treat dehydration and strong medicines like morphine to treat pain.
 Diarrhea also can be treated with medicines and may be helped by avoiding spicy, fried, or high fiber foods.

-Sexual impact of radiation therapy on women: Radiation to the pelvic area can cause the vagina to be tender and inflamed during and for a few weeks after treatment.
+Sexual effects of radiation therapy on women: Radiation to the pelvic area can make the vagina tender and inflamed during and for a few weeks after treatment.
 The area may scar as it heals.
-This scarring can interfere with the ability of the vagina to stretch.
+This scarring can interfere with the vagina’s ability to stretch.
 The lining of the vagina also gets thinner, and might bleed slightly after sex.
 A few women get ulcers, or sore spots, in their vaginas.
 It may take many months for these areas to heal after radiation therapy ends.

 The scarring that normally occurs after pelvic radiation can also shorten or narrow the vagina so much that a woman might not be able to have sex or get a Pap smear without pain.
 This can often be prevented by stretching the walls of the vagina a few times a week.
-One way to do this is to have sexual intercourse at least 3 to 4 times a week.
+One way to do this is to have sex that includes vaginal penetration at least 3 to 4 times a week.
 Another option is to use a vaginal dilator.
 A dilator is a plastic or rubber rod or tube used to stretch out the vagina.
 It feels much like putting in a large tampon for a few minutes.
-Even if a woman is not interested in staying sexually active, keeping her vagina normal in size allows her doctor to do pelvic exams.
+Even if a woman is not interested in staying sexually active, it helps allow her doctor to do pelvic exams.
 This is an important part of follow-up care after treatment.
 Doctors, nurses, and other health care team members can tell you more.

 As long as a woman is not bleeding heavily from a tumor in her bladder, rectum, uterus, cervix, or vagina, she may be able to have sex during pelvic radiation therapy.
 The outer genitals and vagina are just as sensitive as usual.
-But if the vagina is being radiated, sex may be uncomfortable because of sore spots or inflamed tissues.
-Women should follow their doctors’ instructions about sex during radiation therapy.
-Talk with your doctor or nurse about any sexual problems you may have.
+But if any of these areas are being radiated, sex may be uncomfortable because of sore spots or inflamed tissues in the vulva or vagina.
+Other side effects of radiation can also make a person less interested in sex during treatment.
+Women should discuss these issues with their doctors.
+If you have sexual problems during or after radiation, talk with your doctor or nurse.
 You can read more about this in our booklet, Sexuality for the Woman With Cancer.

 Sexual impact of radiation therapy on men: Radiation therapy to the pelvis can damage the arteries and nerves that supply the penis and as a result, cause problems with erections.
 The higher the dose of radiation and the wider the area of the pelvis treated, the greater the chance that a man will develop erection problems.

 About 1 man in 3 who gets radiation in the pelvic area will notice a change in his ability to have erections.
-This change most often develops slowly over the first year or so after radiation treatment.
+This change most often develops slowly over the first couple of years after radiation treatment.
 Some men continue to have full erections but lose them before reaching climax.
 Others no longer get firm erections at all.
 Men who are older, who didn’t have full erections before they were treated, who have high blood pressure, or who have been heavy smokers seem to have a higher risk of having erection problems after radiation.